track001/track001/README.md

     Date: November 2023

     Description:
-    This script automates certain actions in an idle game on Steam.
+    This script automates certain actions in an idle game on the Steam client.
     It periodically performs actions such as resetting, purchasing game dimensions, sacrificing, and maximizing certain resources.

+    This update emphasizes player choices, although early-game progression can still benefit from automation as seen here.

     Instructions:
     1. Make sure this script is loaded in the game's environment.